grok.org.uk:/#

-If you have your installation CDs to hand, and are working on a local machine, then installation should be as trivial as running:
+If you have your installation CDs to hand and are working on a local machine, installation should be as trivial as running:

 pkgadd -d /cdrom/cdrom0/s2/Solaris_8/Product SUNWadmc SUNWadmfw